-After web applications more concern area is mobile application penetration test Let’s start with some basics-
+Android security testing is more often used by security industries to test the vulnerabilities in Android applications.
+After web applications, more concern area is mobile application penetration test Let’s start with some basics.

-For hardware, we always required drivers as software so that those hardware can smoothly work.
+For hardware, we always required drivers as software so that that hardware can smoothly work.
 We choose Linux kernel because it has Security features like

 - A user-based permissions model